Skip to content

 2. Appearance, words and deeds

 Pay attention to how you look, what you say and what you do.
 Comply with your firm's dress code, code of conduct and code of ethics.
 Your actions and appearance speak volumes and act as an indicator of your level of professionalism at work.
+These little actions go a long way in showing good conduct and professionalism.

 3. Become an asset to the team

 Pay attention in your department meetings and stay on top of company information by reading company memos.
 Colleagues will start recognising you as an asset and respect your professional approach.
-Show you are engaged by responding appropriately - not by hitting 'reply all' on every message!
+Show you are engaged by responding appropriately, not by hitting 'reply all' on every message!

 4. Treat others with courtesy and respect